 In the deepening twilight head back to the open crater to see the magma burning against the night.
 With the roaring sounds of the air escaping the volcano and the fiery glow you will come to understand why the ancient Nicaraguans worshiped these volcanoes as gods.
 Book with the non-profit Quetzaltrekkers ($55).

-If the trek and overnight stay is too much, Tierra Tours runs a shorter version where they drive you most of the way shortening the hike.
-You still get to see the crater in the light and dark, but miss out on the camping.
+If the trek and overnight stay are too much, Tierra Tours runs a shorter version where they drive you most of the way shortening the hike.
+You still get to see the crater in the light and dark but miss out on the camping.